 - Customizable: Tweak poses to match your comfort and needs.

-Beyond the physical perks, yoga at home lifts your mood and spirit.
-A 2020 study in the Journal of Clinical Psychiatry showed regular yoga practice can cut anxiety by 20%.
-I felt that calm after just a week of simple flows at home, and you can too with this guide!
+Beyond the physical perks, yoga at home can lift mood and support emotional well-being.
+Some research suggests regular practice may help reduce anxiety.
+I felt more calm after a week of simple flows at home, and you might too.

 “Yoga is a light, which once lit, will never dim.
 The better your practice, the brighter your flame.” – B.K.S.
 Iyengar